- Car Rentals

 Distance from Mangalore: 169 Kms

-Nestled in the thickly forested Malnadu region of the Western Ghats, Agumbe is one of the most mesmerizing offbeat hill stations in Karnataka, and among the must-visit places as part of Karnataka tour packages.
+Nestled in the thickly forested Malnadu region of the Western Ghats, Agumbe is one of the most mesmerizing offbeat tourist places in Karnataka, and among the must-visit places as part of Karnataka tour packages.
 It is located about 112 km from Mangalore and 342 km from Bangalore.

 Distance from Mangalore: 98 Kms